 Arvind Kejriwal complains of fever, sore throat; to be tested for COVID-19

-Delhi Chief Minister Arvind Kejriwal will be tested for COVID-19 test as he has complained of fever and sore throat.
+Delhi Chief Minister Arvind Kejriwal on Monday quarantined himself at his residence and will be tested for COVID-19.
+The chief minister had been displaying symptoms of fever and a sore throat.

-The Chief Minister has isolated himself at his residence.
-All his meetings till tomorrow afternoon have been cancelled.
-(ANI)
+Kejriwal, 51, has isolated himself at his residence and all his meetings since Sunday afternoon had been cancelled.
+Aam Aadmi Party (AAP) leader and Rajya Sabha MP Sanjay Singh said that Kejriwal will be tested for coronavirus on June 9.

+"Delhi Chief Minister Arvind Kejriwal has complained of fever and throat pain since yesterday June 7 afternoon.
+On doctors' advice, he has isolated himself at home.
+He will be tested for coronavirus on June 9.
+I pray to God for his early recovery," he told ANI.
+Singh said that since the chief minister is a diabetic so doctors have advised him to self isolate.

 - READ MORE ON: